emmiegit/scp-author-page/README.md

 $ pip install -r requirements.txt
 ```

 Also install `requirements-dev.txt` if developing.
-All files should be formatted with [black](https://github.com/psf/black).
+All Python code should be formatted with [black](https://github.com/psf/black).

 ## Linting